Small Town Talk

 Never realize that they're sinkin

-We're all the same people, tryin to live together
+We're all the same people, tryin to live

 And we're tryin to make something work